-- any person who beneficially owns 10.0% or more of the voting power of our common stock (an "interested stockholder"); - an affiliate of ours who at any time within the two-year period prior to the date in question was an interested stockholder; or - an affiliate of an interested stockholder.
+- any person who beneficially owns, directly or indirectly, 10.0% or more of the voting power of our outstanding voting stock (an "interested stockholder"); - · an affiliate of ours who at any time within thetwo-year period prior to the date in question was an interested stockholder; or - an affiliate of an interested stockholder.

 These prohibitions last for five years after the most recent date on which the interested stockholder became an interested stockholder.
-Thereafter, any business combination with the interested stockholder must be recommended by our Board of Directors and approved by the affirmative vote of at least 80.0% of the votes entitled to be cast by holders of our outstanding shares of common stock and two-thirds of the votes entitled to be cast by holders of our common stock other than shares held by the interested stockholder.
+Thereafter, any business combination with the interested stockholder must be recommended by our Board of Directors and approved by the affirmative vote of at least 80.0% of the votes entitled to be cast by holders of our outstanding shares of voting stock and two-thirds of the votes entitled to be cast by holders of our voting stock other than shares held by the interested stockholder.
 These requirements could have the effect of inhibiting a change in control even if a change in control were in our stockholders' interest.
 These provisions of Maryland law do not apply, however, to business combinations that are approved or exempted by our Board of Directors prior to the time that someone becomes an interested stockholder.

-Our articles of incorporation permit our Board of Directors to issue up to 50.0 million shares of capital stock.
-In addition, our Board of Directors, without any action by our stockholders, may amend our articles of incorporation from time to time to increase or decrease the aggregate number of shares or the number of shares of any class or series of stock that we have authority to issue.
-Our Board of Directors may classify or reclassify any unissued common stock or preferred stock and establish the preferences, conversion or other rights, voting powers, restrictions, limitations as to distributions, qualifications and terms or conditions of redemption of any such stock.
+Our charter permits our Board of Directors to issue up to 50.0 million shares of capital stock.
+Our Board of Directors may classify or reclassify any unissued common stock or preferred stock into other classes or series of stock and establish the preferences, conversion or other rights, voting powers, restrictions, limitations as to distributions, qualifications and terms or conditions of redemption of any such stock.
 Thus, our Board of Directors could authorize the issuance of preferred stock with terms and conditions that could have a priority as to distributions and amounts payable upon liquidation over the rights of the holders of our common stock, which it did in connection with our issuance of approximately 2.1 million shares of Series 2024 Term Preferred Stock.
-Preferred stock, use the effect of delaying, deferring or preventing a change in control of us, including an extraordinary transaction (such as a merger, tender offer or sale of all or substantially all of our assets) that might provide a premium price for holders of our common stock.
+Preferred stock, including our Series 2024 Term Preferred Stock, could also have the effect of delaying, deferring or preventing a change in control of us, including an extraordinary transaction (such as a merger, tender offer or sale of all or substantially all of our assets) that might provide a premium price for holders of our common stock.